sah/java-tutorial/01-Selenium.md

 There are currently two versions of Selenium in use by developers: Selenium 1 (also known as Selenium RC) and Selenium 2 (also known as Selenium WebDriver).
-In this tutorial we'll be talking exclusively about WebDriver, so make sure if you do any googling about these topics that you know which version of Selenium is being discussed.
+In this tutorial we'll be talking exclusively about WebDriver, so make sure if you do any research about these topics that you know which version of Selenium is being discussed.

 Selenium can be visualized like this: